Mouthwash in the crossfire

 Even though we know that the scientific basis for these statements has completely changed, this earliest imprint is still present in us.
 Our neural pathways are geared towards negating all messages to the contrary.
 However, this is also evolutionary.
 In the Stone Age, in the daily struggle for survival, it was important that we developed an aversion to rotten things.
 Even if prehistoric man did not yet know what bacteria were, a fundamental aversion to anything that showed signs of bacterial growth tended to prolong life.
 This has remained in our genes to this day and is reflected in some people’s trypophobia – the fear of irregular shapes, such as a group of different small holes.
 In the Stone Age, these holes were unconsciously perceived as a symptom of infectious skin diseases, for example, and people, animals or food were avoided as a result.

-The mistake of sterilisation
+The mistake of sterilization

 Nowadays, however, thanks to well-stocked supermarkets, a modern sewage system, advanced medicine and other achievements of modern civilisation, daily contact with infectious organisms is rather rare.
 And as always, the pendulum swings too far: We combine our primal fears with the knowledge of the presence of bacteria and project our fears onto the microorganisms.
 A fatal mistake.